ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 It is an umbrella project to help users to implement the [consumer-driven contract approach](http://martinfowler.com/articles/consumerDrivenContracts.html).
 It addresses REST and messaging interactions.
 We will use its messaging functionalities for our sample application.
-Spring Cloud Contract is providing integrations with Spring Integration, Spring Cloud Stream, Apache Camel, and plain [Spring Amqp](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html#_stub_runner_spring_amqp).
+Spring Cloud Contract provides integrations with Spring Integration, Spring Cloud Stream, Apache Camel, and plain [Spring Amqp](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html#_stub_runner_spring_amqp).

 Testing the interaction between our checkout and product service with Spring Cloud Contract works as follows.

 Our product service expresses the provider contract in the contract definition language which is a groovy DSL that describes the event.
-This contract describes the structure of the event.
+The main purpose of the contract is to define the event structure.

 ```groovy
 org.springframework.cloud.contract.spec.Contract.make {